Welcome To The SIETAR USA Hall Of Fame

 SIETAR USA has had one Executive Director, Peggy Pusch.
 We celebrate Peggy’s diplomacy and good judgment that were instrumental in forming an association that was user friendly, financially sound, and met the challenges from within and without to the betterment of the intercultural field.

-We hold with esteem the 8 Presidents of SIETAR USA, who with the support of the Officers and Board of Directors, have brought together the traditions of the past and the challenges of today to forge a path toward the future.
+We hold with esteem all Presidents of SIETAR USA, who with the support of the Officers and Board of Directors, have brought together the traditions of the past and the challenges of today to forge a path toward the future.

 The conference chairs for the 24 SIETAR International conferences deserve a round of applause, as well as the conference chairs in other parts of the world, and the chairs for all 15 of the very successful SIETAR USA conferences.